SASSI2 [University Of Illinois, Urbana-Champaign]

 This mission will characterize the flow and radiation generated by the diffuse bow shock formed during high-speed flight through the upper atmosphere.
 Optical spectrographic measurements of the radiation will provide benchmark data for flow, radiation, and materials modeling, improving aerothermal reentry models.
 Improved modeling will enable reduction of current thermal protection system design margins, ultimately resulting in lower-mass, higher-reliability thermal protection systems.

 The satellites payload consists of an optical spectrometer Payload (UIUC) and the Purdue Sensor Payload.
+It consists of following instruments:

 The satellite is baselined for a deployment from the ISS.
 Magnetic rotors provide attitude control during gradual orbital decay and orient the CubeSat perpendicular to freestream near apogee.
 It retains orbital energy by maintaining orbital eccentricity.
 SASSI2 will record atmospheric data below 200 km.